-Septoplasty / Balloon Sinuplasty in Princeton, NJ
+Septoplasty / Balloon Sinuplasty in Princeton and Monroe, NJ

 A septoplasty or balloon sinuplasty can be performed to eliminate airway obstructions which make it difficult to breathe.
 Board-certified New Jersey otolaryngologist Dr. Scott Kay performs septoplasty and balloon sinuplasty for patients in the Central New Jersey area, including Princeton and Plainsboro, at Princeton Otolaryngology Associates.